European History Network: 3. E-learning and Digitisation

-Digital resources have transformed the experience of researching.
-Comparing the Gutenbergian book format and new digital formats increases our awareness of the opportunities offered and limitations imposed by both media and the experience of using them.
-As digital resources have increased, so too have digital research aids, like Zotero, and understanding their role and place in global historical research is vital.
+Digital resources have changed research practices and the use of historical sources.
+Comparisons between printed and digital formats have been used to examine the characteristics and limitations of each medium.
+The increasing use of digital research tools, including Zotero, has contributed to the study of their role in historical research.

 Such tools are designed to facilitate the building of international virtual research groups and to enhance the individual researcher's experience of online research.
 Questions remain, however, around the extent to which such tools improve scholarly enquiry.
 Do such tools represent a threat to the traditional historical skills associated with archival research?
 Similarly, the proliferation of online resources is changing the nature and role of archives and libraries, and it is useful to consider the consequences of these developments.